 - Tough names for male dogs and female dogs

 - Classic names for male dogs and female dogs

 - Sporty names for male dogs and female dogs

 Advice for Picking Hunting Dog Names

-Although you don’t have to shy away from cutesy dog names, be prepared for some teasing out in the field if you have to call a name like “Princess” for hours on end.
+Although you don’t have to shy away from cutesy dog names, prepare for some teasing out in the field if you have to call a name like “Princess” for hours on end.

-As a kid we got a dog – a female chocolate Labrador Retriever – with the intent that my dad would use her for hunting.
+As a kid, we got a dog – a female chocolate Labrador Retriever – with my dad’s intent to use her for hunting.
 My brother and I wanted to call her Lady, but my dad kiboshed that idea very quickly.

 Here are other helpful tips when it comes to selecting a name for your dog:

 - Is it easy to say?
 Some names are great in theory but tough to pronounce in everyday life.
 Before you lock in on a name, make sure it rolls off the tongue.